Research and reports

 Do you want to end a commercial lease agreement?
 And what are the different notices you need to serve?

-If you’re not sure where to start, our guide (created with legal support specialists Farillio) covers the Landlord and Tenant Act 1954 and some of the scenarios you might face.
+If you’re not sure where to start, our guide covers the Landlord and Tenant Act 1954 and some of the scenarios you might face.

-This guide (and the templates above) cover what you need to do if you or your tenant wants to end a commercial lease agreement after it’s expired.
+This guide covers what you need to do if you or your tenant wants to end a commercial lease agreement after it’s expired.